Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: Stability Properties

 The results of Sections III and IV established that under Assumptions \ref{ass:w bounded} and \ref{ass:k unique}, the unique equilibrium of the closed-loop system \eqref{eq:closed loop system} solves the optimization problem \eqref{eq:optimal problem}.
-In this section we numerically investigate asymptotic stability with regards to this optimal equilibrium from a large set of initial conditions.
-This study is motivated by the following conjecture whose proof or confutation is subject to future work.
+In this section we formulate the following conjecture regarding its stability properties.